 Since the training videos are created by BlueHost themselves, they take care to update it to the latest changes.
 I really like their WordPress Walkthrough series.
 If you are a newbie to WordPress, due checkout the WordPress series.

-what WooCommerce is.
 BlueHost offers direct WooCommerce Hosting, so you don’t spend time installing it.
 With GoDaddy, you have to get the hosting first then install WordPress and WooCommerce to get started.
-It’s just waste of time and efforts.
+It’s just a waste of time and effort.

 See Bluehost WooCommerce Hosting plans.